Roofing Terminology You Need To Know

 Roof Tear-Off

-A tear-off is the complete removal of the roof.
-Typically this is done in order to replace the roof.
+A tear-off is the complete removal of all roofing materials.
+Typically this is done as the first step in replacing a roof.

 Types of Roofs